Mutation classes of \tilde{A}_n-quivers and derived equivalence classification of cluster tilted algebras of type \tilde{A}_n: Mutation classes of quivers

 \begin{lem} If $Q_1$ and $Q_2$ are quivers in $\mQ_n$, and $Q_1$ and $Q_2$ have the same parameters $r_1, \ r_2, \ s_1$ and $s_2$ (up to changing the roles of $r_i$ and $s_i$, $i\in \{1,2\}$), then $Q_2$ can be obtained from $Q_1$ by iterated mutation, where all the intermediate quivers have the same parameters as well. \end{lem}

 \begin{proof} It is enough to show that all quivers in $\mQ_n$ with parameters $r_1, \ r_2, \ s_1$ and $s_2$ can be mutated to a quiver in {\em normal form}, see Figure~\ref{normal_form}, without changing the parameters $r_1, \ r_2, \ s_1$ and $s_2$.
-In such a quiver, $r_1$ is the number of arrows in the anti-clockwise direction which do not share any arrow with an oriented $3$-cycle and $s_1$ is the number of arrows in the clockwise direction which do not share any arrow with an oriented $3$-cycle.
-Furthermore, $r_2$ is the number of oriented $3$-cycles sharing one arrow $\alpha$ with the non-oriented cycle and $\alpha$ is oriented in the anti-clockwise direction and $s_2$ is the number of oriented $3$-cycles sharing one arrow $\beta$ with the non-oriented cycle and $\beta$ is oriented in the clockwise direction (see Definition \ref{parameters}).
+In such a quiver, $r_1$ is the number of anti-clockwise arrows in the non-oriented cycle which do not share any arrow with an oriented $3$-cycle and $s_1$ is the number of clockwise arrows in the non-oriented cycle which do not share any arrow with an oriented $3$-cycle.
+Furthermore, $r_2$ is the number of oriented $3$-cycles sharing one arrow $\alpha$ with the non-oriented cycle and $\alpha$ is oriented in the anti-clockwise direction and $s_2$ is the number of oriented $3$-cycles sharing one arrow $\beta$ with the non-oriented cycle and $\beta$ is oriented in the clockwise direction (see Definition~\ref{parameters}).

 We divide this process into five steps.

 \end{minipage}

 \end{minipage}